hughobrien/psu-constitution/README.md

 45. For a paper election: a voting paper will be issued to each voter, which shall bear the union stamp and votes will be cast in sealed ballot boxes.
 Ballot papers shall bear the name of each candidate and the office being contested.
 There will be a facility for reopening nominations.

 46. For an electronic election: an electronic ballot will be issued to each voter.
 The election site shall be considered verification by the union of the ballot paper in the absence of the Union stamp.
 Votes will be cast by the voter and electronically added to the count.
 The electronic ballot shall bear the name of each candidate and the office being contested.
 The candidate will have the provision to submit additional election material as outlined in the rules and regulations set down by the ERB.
 There shall be a facility for reopening nominations.
+TODO: none of this 'if' wiggle room please.

 47. Polling stations shall be situated in areas giving greatest convenience to members and shall open between 07:00 and 11:00 and shall close between 19:00 and 21:00, having remained open for a duration of at least ten hours.